 Groups, Programs, and Curriculum

-Black Affinity Group: The Black Affinity Group is composed of black faculty, staff, and students dedicated to promoting a sense of community and addressing issues of cultural and social isolation.
+Black Affinity Group: The Black Affinity Group is composed of faculty, staff, and students dedicated to promoting a sense of community and addressing issues of cultural and social isolation.
 The group, led by Carleton Brown, Ph.D., associate professor in the Department of Counseling, Special Education and Education Psychology, aims to provide a safe space for those experiencing inequality and injustice, provide opportunities for mentorship and network within the community, and ensure the successful recruitment, retention, and matriculation of the black population on campus.

 BUILDing SCHOLARS Center: As a member of the NIH Diversity Program Consortium (DPC), which was developed to enhance the diversity of the NIH funded workforce, this Building Infrastructure Leading to Diversity (BUILD) Center has as a mission to implement, evaluate, and sustain a suite of institutional, faculty and student development programs and activities that will positively transform the training of the next generation of biomedical researchers from the U.S. Southwest region, thus contributing to the diversity of biomedical research workforce.
 Using an asset-bundles framework focusing on educational endowment, science socialization, network development, family expectations, and material resources, the center addresses individual, social, and institutional level needs by synergistically enhancing institutional, faculty and student development.